autocar-logo

 As with all Tata cars, the variant-wise Tata Sierra features vary.
 It packs goodies like dual-tone 19-inch alloy wheels, LED headlights with a full-width LED light bar on top, panoramic sunroof, flush-type door handles, a powered tailgate, segment-first three-screen setup: one for instrumentation and two for infotainment, Dolby Atmos, rear window sunshades, Boss mode functionality for the front passenger seat and more.
 A 360-degree camera setup, ABS, EBD and an ADAS suite are on offer too.

-The new Sierra competes in the hotly contested midsize SUV segment, which includes the Hyundai CretaMaruti Grand Vitara and VictorisToyota HyryderKia Seltos and Honda Elevate.
+The Sierra SUV competes in the hotly contested midsize SUV segment, which includes the Hyundai CretaMaruti Grand Vitara and VictorisToyota HyryderKia Seltos and Honda Elevate.
 The Volkswagen TaigunSkoda KushaqMG Astor and Citroen Aircross X are also among rivals, with the Basalt being a coupe-SUV alternative.

-The Tata Sierra safety rating has yet to be revealed.
-However, the Tata Sierra safety features include 6 airbags as standard, Level 2 ADAS, traction control, front and rear disc brakes, 360-degree camera, ABS with EBD, front and rear parking sensors, electronic parking brake with auto hold, hill hold assist, and more.
+The Sierra safety rating has yet to be revealed.
+However, the Sierra safety features include 6 airbags as standard, Level 2 ADAS, traction control, front and rear disc brakes, 360-degree camera, ABS with EBD, front and rear parking sensors, electronic parking brake with auto hold, hill hold assist, and more.

-Key Highlights of Tata Sierra
+Key Highlights of Tata Sierra:

 • The original, 3-door Sierra was discontinued in 2003.

-• 2025 Sierra debuts Tata’s all-new 1.5L direct injection turbo-petrol engine.
+• 2026 Sierra debuts Tata’s all-new 1.5L direct injection turbo-petrol engine.

 • Naturally aspirated 1.5L petrol and 1.5L diesel engine options also on offer.